article_14074.jpg

 Dealing with night crying

-Whether Baby never quite stopped waking up in the middle of the night and crying for your attention, or she was a solid sleeper through the night until recently, it’s still not surprising if Baby has been making a dent in your sleeping hours.
+Whether Baby never quite stopped waking up in the middle of the night and crying for your attention, or they were a solid sleeper through the night until recently, it’s still not surprising if Baby has been making a dent in your sleeping hours.
 While most babies do settle into a pattern of sleeping through the night at a certain point, all babies develop along different timelines, and even when they do sleep through the night, that pattern is often disrupted by growth spurts or developmental changes.

 What to do